tmilne5/Trust-the-Critics/README.md

 ### WGAN generation
 For completeness we include the code that was used to obtain the WGAN FID statistics in Table 3 of the paper, which includes the wgan_gp.py and wgan_gp_eval.py scripts.
+The former train a WGAN with the InfoGAN architecture on the dataset specified by the 'target' argument, saving generator model dictionaries along the way.
+The latter evaluates the performance of the generator with the different model dictionaries saved by wgan_gp.py.